RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 Based on the results above we can estimate the dipole moment of CO in the Full-CI limit with a cc-pVDZ basis set as:
 0.088-0.089 au.
 This is based on : 0.0879 (CCSDTQ relaxed), 0.0888 au (ICE-CI), 0.0887 au (SHCI) and 0.0888 au (DMRG).
 The MRCI+Q-CAS(10,8) number of 0.0905 a.u. is likely less reliable and is not considered here to be a Full-CI estimate.
+While the CCSDTQ WF does not include any higher order excitations (quintuples, hextuples etc.) it includes the most important triples and quadruples and unlike the other methods it is rigourously size-consistent.
 This Full-CI/cc-pVDZ estimate of 0.088-0.089 au is quite far from the experimental value of 0.04799 au, which is due to the small basis set used.

 .. image:: figures/Dipole-moment-near-FCI.png